gcovr/gcovr/doc/source/output/json.rst

 gcovr/data_sources: list
   A list of files from which the coverage object was populated.
-  This entry is only available if :option:`--verbose <gcovr --verbose>` is given.
+  This entry is only available if :option:`--verbose` is given.

 .. versionchanged:: NEXT
    The ``gcovr/data_sources`` is added.